noisetorch/NoiseTorch/README.md

 [stars-shield]: https://img.shields.io/github/stars/noisetorch/NoiseTorch?maxAge=2592000
 [stars-url]: https://github.com/noisetorch/NoiseTorch/stargazers/

 NoiseTorch-ng is an easy to use open source application for Linux with PulseAudio or PipeWire.
-It creates a virtual microphone that suppresses noise, in any application.
+It creates a virtual microphone that suppresses noise in any application using [RNNoise](https://github.com/xiph/rnnoise).
 Use whichever conferencing or VOIP application you like and simply select the filtered Virtual Microphone as input to torch the sound of your mechanical keyboard, computer fans, trains and the likes.

 Don't forget to leave a star ⭐ if this sounds useful to you!